 Few months ago when i firstly heard Noma is closing later this years to relocate, i booked my flight to Copenhagen without a second thought and luckily, i managed to get a reservation at Noma in early October.
 It was such an exciting trip that i finally got a chance to discovery the reputed Nordic cuisine.
-Appreciate for the natural produces and light flavors, i managed to visit all 7 restaurants i booked in advance within 4.5 days in Copenhagen.

 The first stop was the popular one-starred Relae, ranked No.40 on San Pellegrino’s World’s 50 Best Restaurants list 2016.

-The Italian-borned head chef Christian Puglisi was raised in Copenhagen.
+The Italian-born head chef Christian Puglisi was raised in Copenhagen.
 He gained experience at the michelin-starred Le Taillevent in Paris, El Bulli in Spain, and his culinary skills were lifted after spent 2.5 years in Noma as the sous chef.
 In 2010, Relae was opened in a quiet Nørrebro neighborhood of Copenhagen.

 Now in 2016 - six years after Relæ opened in Copenhagen, the Chef-owner Christian Puglisi is handing over control of his restaurant to the Canadian chef Jonathan Tam.
 On June 1st 2016 Relae kicked off the first menu of Head Chef Jonathan Tam.

 Relae focuses on ingredient-based food.
 I cannot find a better description to fit Relae rather than the five lines of Manifest on its website:

 " we works on focused and tasty food, no mass, no fuss.
 Everything is cut to the bone, no frames but the few hanging on the walls.
 Simplicity with quality comes first, great details are just beneath.

 It is our choice to be certified organic, because it is worth it.

 Wine? we pick 'em natural, your pour'em. "